Sinopec to sell $17.5 billion retail stake in privatization push

 Sinopec's marketing business has been a relatively stable and major source of profit for the group.
 But the division has suffered a decline in earnings in recent years due to slowing fuel demand growth and cost inflation.

+Sinopec needs capital to bolster its finances and reinforce investment in exploration and production, analysts say.

-Shares of Sinopec tumbled over 5 percent in Hong Kong on Monday after the announcement of the stake sale, which Sinopec said represented a premium of more than 20 percent to the book value of the business.
+Shares of Sinopec tumbled in Hong Kong and Shanghai on Monday morning on profit-taking after the announcement of the stake sale, which Sinopec said represented a more than 20 percent premium to the book value of the business.

-The shares had gone up sharply since late February when Sinopec announced its stake sale plan.
+The shares have gone up sharply since late February when Sinopec announced its stake sale plan.

-(Reporting by Stephen Aldred and Charlie Zhu in HONG KONG and Shen Yan and Benjamin Kang Lim in BEIJING; Additional reporting by Donny Kwok in HONG KONG; Editing by Michael Urquhart and Ryan Woo)
+(Reporting by Stephen Aldred and Charlie Zhu in HONG KONG and Shen Yan and Benjamin Kang Lim in BEIJING; Editing by Michael Urquhart and Ryan Woo)